 3. Lack of Clear Onboarding and Offboarding Processes

 The reality is that most onboarding and offboarding is done on an ad hoc basis today.
 You might even be surprised how common this is at larger, more established organizations.
 Employees request access to services or credentials when they need them, rather than receiving all of the appropriate onboarding materials up-front, which slows down productivity.
 On the other end, the lack of a clear offboarding process increases an organization’s risk of a costly insider threat.
 What’s more, onboarding/offboarding responsibilities might not even be assigned to a specific person or department, so there is often not sufficient accountability.

 How to Address With Collaborative IT: This is one case where a formalized approach is very helpful.
 You should come up with a list of activities that need to take place every time a team member joins and a separate list of offboarding action items for when employees leave.
-A centralized SaaS management platform can help you automate much of these processes, with the end result of decreased risk and increased employee productivity.
+A centralized SaaS management platform can help assuage many SaaS management challenges, with the end result of decreased risk and increased employee productivity.

 4. An Overly Reactive Approach to Security

 Often, it’s not until a real-world security incident takes place that teams realize they need to improve their internal practices to decrease risk.
 Both ad hoc and nonexistent security policies can open organizations up to a whole world of vulnerabilities.
 On the other side of the spectrum, some organizations employ arcane security practices (like forcing users to change their passwords at regular intervals for no real reason) that are not user-friendly and are thus often skirted by employees.